frederickszk/LRNet/README.md

 # Description

-> At current version, it is still the demo code of our proposed framework *LRNet*.
+> In this root directory, there is the demo code of our proposed framework *LRNet*.
 It reproduces the whole procedure from a input video sample to its corresponding predicted label.
-We will update soon to optimize some components of it.
+>
+> For easily training and evaluating the *LRNet*, you can enter the `./training/` for more details.

 ## Folders